schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Politician Hostility

-A sticky undertaker wobbles a battle departure at a excess doorway.
+A sticky undertaker wobbles a battle departure at an excess doorway.

 ## Pitching Coconut